-The mind of the enemy and the will of his leaders is a target of far more importance than the bodies of his troops.
+The mind of the enemy and the will of his leaders is a target of far more importance than the bodies of his troops. -Mao Tse-tung

--Mao Tse-tung14

 Today's Army senior leaders began their careers during the AirLand Battle era.
 They were influenced by those who fought in the Vietnam War and learned hard lessons in combat.
-These leaders clearly understood that their wartime experience in Southeast Asia was only a portion of a greater threat.
+These leaders clearly understood that their wartime experience in Southeast Asia effectively meet the dangers posed by the Soviet threat.